 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But what exactly does that mean and where can breast cancer cells go?
-Oncologist Erin Roesch, MD, discusses where breast cancer is most likely to spread and how the type of breast cancer can play a role.
+Oncologist Erin Roesch, MD, discusses where breast cancer is most likely to spread and how the type of breast cancer you have plays a role.

 How does breast cancer spread?

-Breast cancer can invade and grow into the tissue surrounding the breast – or it can travel to other parts of the body and form a new tumor there.
-Nearly all types of cancer have the ability to spread (including breast), but whether or not it will spread (and how fast) is often linked to what type of breast cancer you have.
+Breast cancer can invade and grow into the tissue surrounding your breast — or it can travel to other parts of your body and form a new tumor there.
+Nearly all types of cancer have the ability to spread (including breast cancer), but whether or not it will spread (and how fast) is often linked to what type of breast cancer you have.